cyberbotics/webots-doc/reference/recognition.md

 Recognition {
   SFFloat  maxRange     100     # (m)
-  SFInt32  maxObjects   -1      # maximum number of objects detected simultaneously SFBool   occlusion    TRUE    # should occlusions between the radar and the target be checked SFColor  frameColor   1 0 0   # color of the objects frame in the overlay }
+  SFInt32  maxObjects   -1      # maximum number of objects detected simultaneously SFBool   occlusion    TRUE    # should occlusions between the camera and the object be checked SFColor  frameColor   1 0 0   # color of the objects frame in the overlay }
 ```